If you've seen a "Great Lakes. Michigan Jobs." ad like this, you've seen an Enbridge ad.

 - Pipelines are the safest way to move oil. • They are, but when the oil is burned after making its way to refineries, it overheats the atmosphere.
 This happens every day.

 Oil & Water Don't Mix is a campaign funded by citizens' donations and supported by concerned citizens, environmental groups, tribes, places of worship, and large and small businesses that want to protect Michiganders and our environment.
-This is our steering committee.
+Read about our steering committee.
 We don't have a profit motive.
 Our motives are clean water for Michiganders, protecting the Great Lakes and the Michigan economy that relies on them, and a healthy climate for all.

 Sign up to receive our emails